By Dunia P. Zongwe, François Butedi and Phebe Mavungu Clément

 The bill of rights in the 2006 Constitution applies to all public authorities and every person (article 60); and some human rights (like life and the prohibition on cruel, inhuman and degrading treatment) are non-derogable.
 Drawing from the African Charter on Human and Peoples’ Rights, which the DRC has ratified on 20 July 1987, the Constitution protects the three generations of human rights (civil and political rights; social, economic and cultural rights; and peoples’ rights) and imposes individual duties on citizens.

 Title II of the 2006 Constitution embodies a bill of rights enshrining 56 human rights provisions.
 Title II sub-divides in four chapters on (1) civil and political rights; (2) economic, social and cultural rights; (3) group rights; and (4) duties of citizens.
 The first chapter lists civil and political rights.
 It opens by declaring that all human beings are equal in dignity and rights, but that political rights are confined to Congolese citizens exclusively (article 11).
 It promotes equality and prohibits discrimination in other areas (articles 12, 13, 14 and 15).
 Article 16 proclaims that the human person is sacred and that the state must respect and protect it.
-Of particular interest in view of the endemic sexual violence in eastern Congo, article 15 states that public authorities must ensure the elimination of sexual violence used as weapon for the destabilization or the dislocation of the family.
+Article 15 states that public authorities must ensure the elimination of sexual violence used as weapon for the destabilization or the dislocation of the family.
 Article 15 is reinforced by article 14, which is an innovation in the DRC as it formalizes the right to equality between women and men.

 The Constitution protects fundamental freedoms, including opinion, conscience and religion (article 22); expression (article 23); information, press and communication (article 24); privacy (articles 29 and 31); movement (article 30); assembly, demonstration and petition (articles 25, 26 and 27, respectively); asylum (article 33) and the protection of foreign nationals and their property (32).